Circle.so Pricing 2023: Which Plan Is Best for You?

 While Circle is among the more popular community platforms, it’s not the only one.
 To put Circle’s capabilities and pricing in perspective, we should first take a look at one of its main competitors, Mighty Networks.

-Mighty Networks pricing starts out at $39/month for its Community plan, which is comparable with Circle’s Basic plan ($49/month).
 While the $10-cheaper price tag is nice, Mighty Networks has an even bigger advantage here: its cheapest plan allows for unlimited members.

-PLANCIRCLEMIGHTY NETWORKSPEERBOARD
+PLANCIRCLEMIGHTY NETWORKS

-Basic plan$49/month$39/month$29/month
+Basic plan$49/month$39/month

-Professional plan$99/month$119/month$79/month
+Professional plan$99/month$119/month

-Enterprise plan$399/monthCustom$299/month
+Enterprise plan$399/monthNA

 In this guide, we went through Circle’s pricing plans in detail and covered the features included in each plan.
 We hope we could help you pick the right plan, but let’s summarize our recommendations.